Sachinsachin21/TimeSeries.pd/README.md

           Original dataset: "temp.csv"

-This dataset is available in "Kaggke".
+This dataset is available in "Kaggle".